yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 First, toast added an option in the context menu of a game to support [dumping the RomFS to the SDMC subdirectory](https://github.com/yuzu-emu/yuzu/pull/6471), while morph
 [made the necessary changes](https://github.com/yuzu-emu/yuzu/pull/6472) for this setup to work.

-New users intending to use UMM only need to right click the game in yuzu’s game list and select `Dump RomFS > Dump RomFPS to SDMC`.
+New users intending to use UMM only need to right click the game in yuzu’s game list and select `Dump RomFS > Dump RomFS to SDMC`.

 {{< imgs
 	"./umm.png| "